tiwaojo/Events/README.md

 # events
  A mobile calendar application that allows the user to create and save their events locally on their android device.
 The application prototype was designed in Invision Studios and developed with Flutter and Dart.
+[Click here](https://github.com/tiwaojo/Events/blob/master/Misc/Events.apk) to download the [**Events**] `.apk` file.